 This has some of the best brunches / breakfasts in town.
 Try the bagel with avocado and cream cheese and the eggs benedict!
 Yum.

 Other options include The Sushi Shop, Naan and Mondongos.

-Medellín is a bustling metropolis with endless things to do.
+There are endless things to do in Medellin.
 Here is a list of our top choices:

 Ride the Metrocable: Prior to 2004, residents of the city who were living in the less developed neighbourhoods, on the mountainside, had to spend 2.5 hours commuting to work.
 The buses and metro line couldn’t reach this part of the city as it was too steep.
 These days, the people can take the metrocable for free and travel from their homes on the hill to the metro line below.
 Cost for metroline & metrocable: 2,150 pesos ($0.68).

 Ride the Metrocable to Parque Arvi: After the Santo Domingo stop on the metrocable, switch lines to the “L” cable line and ride all the way up to Parque Arvi.
 This takes about 30 minutes and the scenery is stunning.

 Hike in Parque Arvi: At the top of the metroline at Parque Arvi, you can opt to just have some food and enjoy the little market, or you can go for a walk.
 Check out the Flora Trail which is a nice loop taking about 1.5 hours.

 See a Football Match: The football fans in Colombia are crazy!…in a good way.
 Check out one of the games at the Stadium and you won’t be disappointed.
 Tickets in the Alta Oriental area of the stadium cost 34,000 pesos ($10.80).
 Make sure to get a real beer after the game at one of the little stadium bars (only non-alcoholic beer is served at the match).